cmutnik/Udemy_work/AI_ML_DeepLearning/Machine_Learning_Data_Science_and_Deep_Learning_with_Python/README.md

 ----
 ## Naive Bayes Classifier
 Instructor provided steps for making a Naive Bays (NB) Classifier are shown in [`NaiveBayes.ipynb`.](./notebooks/provided/NaiveBayes.ipynb)
+My modifications, to use a train test split on our data set, can be seen in [`NaiveBayesTrainTestSplit.ipynb`.](./notebooks/made/NaiveBayesTrainTestSplit.ipynb)

 In this example, we are given two sets of email:
 1. emails known to be `spam`
 2. emails known to be `ham` (not spam)